sussexstudent/website/README.md

 This is sussexstudent.com using locally built assets and a locallly generated base template.
 The content is proxied from the live site.

-To aid in developing pages, the development server used a ~ to denote local pages, for example `http://localhost:3002/~/get-involved` used the generators get-involved template to build this file.
+To aid in developing pages, locally rendered pages can be accessed under the `/~/` path, for example `http://localhost:3002/~/get-involved` - this uses generators `get-involved` template to build this file.

+## Docs
+Documentation for the components and more lives in `/docs`.
+Within the docs lives a composer application for building pages from components visually.

 ## Deploying
 ```bash